-September is the first month of Cygnus Term in the River Houses, and as our monthly star calendar will show you, September’s Great Star is Deneb, the brightest star in the constellation Cygnus the Swan.
-Its formal designation is α Cygni — “alpha of Cygnus.”
-Cygnus and Deneb are high in the east at dusk now, passing overhead in the early evening and flying to the west as the night goes on.
+November is the third month of Cygnus Term in the River Houses, and as our monthly star calendar will show you, November’s Great Star is Algol, “the Demon Star,” the second-brightest star in the constellation Perseus the Hero.
+Its formal designation is β Persei — “beta of Perseus.”
+Perseus and Algol are high in the east in the evening now, passing right overhead about midnight.

-If you want to introduce your students to Deneb and Cygnus, you can start with some basic astronomy from your backyard star guide (riverhouses.org/books):
+If you want to introduce your students to Algol and Perseus, you can start with some basic astronomy and astronomical mythology from your backyard star guide (riverhouses.org/books):

-Some time during this first month of Cygnus Term, take your homeschool students out at dusk and introduce them to this giant sun, and teach them its name, and so give them a new friend for life.
+Sometime this month, take your homeschool students out at dusk and introduce them to this great system of suns, and teach them its name, and so give them a new friend for life.

 What stellar observations have you made in your homeschool lately? 😊